Jones3D-The-Infernal-Engine/Documentation/revisional-differences/revisional_differences.md

 #### pru_hints.cog

-Additional `if` statement has been added to the *Indy lit the torch* hint: don't solve the hint if holding a lighter.
+Additional `if` statement has been added to the *Indy lit the torch* hint: don't solve the hint if holding something else than the lighter.

 #### pru_rollingboulder.cog